Steam spot treatments vs Whole room/structure bed bug heat treatments

 Their page on common bed bug treatment methods clearly states “Some belongings may need to be discarded” as a con for each of their service offerings.
 The GreenTech Heat process is 100% effective against all life stages of bed bug, and typically requires no belongings to be discarded.

 I’m going to consider the most restrictive scenario we face: the single family residence homeowner.
 Each of these points I present definitely apply to apartment owners, professional property managers, hotels, senior living facilities, university dorms, and summer camps, and virtually every other industry we’ve ever spoken with.
 Owners of single family residences may not see how owning an ePro electric heat treatment system can be economical— and quite possibly the least expensive treatment option out there.

-- Our lowest-cost electric heat package is the ePro 400 Special Package.
+- Our lowest-cost electric bed bug heater package is the ePro 400 Special Package.
 It includes an ePro 400 electric heater, an AM4000 fan, six lighted-end power cords, a hand-held laser temp sensor, and our flash video training.
-All electric heat packages include shipping to the Contiguous USA and Canada in the package price.
+All electric bed bug heater packages include shipping to the Contiguous USA in the package price.
 This package will successfully kill every bed bug and egg in up to 400 square feet in a single, 8-hour treatment.
 All our heaters and fans come with an industry-leading 2-year repair or replace warranty.

 - Place your order, and while waiting for the equipment to arrive, prepare for the treatment.

 - Our Flash training will get you up and heating, killing your bed bugs the same day your new equipment arrives.